mattfan00/blog/posts/first-post.md

 ### conclusion

-This blog post is starting to get very long and might not make much sense towards the end so I will start wrapping it up now (I don't plan on making these posts that long in the future).
+This post is starting to get very long and might not make much sense towards the end so I will start wrapping it up now (I don't plan on making these posts that long in the future).
 If you got to the end, thank you for sticking around!
 I hope that you didn't force yourself to read all of this and actually found it enjoyable :)

 Stay tuned for the next one!